cbegin/graven/README.md

 ```
 go - the Go build tool, used to compile and test your application.
 git - used during the release process to validate the state of your repo, and tag your repo.
-govendor - used during the freeze/unfreeze process to lock in your dependencies.
 ```

-Of course if you don't plan to use the `release` command or the `freeze` and `unfreeze` commands, you can still use `graven` just for building, testing and packaging, and thus would only require the `go` tool.
+Of course if you don't plan to use the `release` command commands, you can still use `graven` just for building, testing and packaging, and thus would only require the `go` tool.

 # Installation